koebe1/WTTC-Web_Tracking_Traffic_Collector/README.md

 # WEB TRAFFIC COLLECTOR

     Web Traffic Collector is an application that lets you collect web traffic of websites and label web tracking packets according to a filterlist.

     To do so it uses a web crawler in advance to the traffic collecting that generates a protocol of the used web trackers on the specified websites.
     On the basis of that protocol the resulting dataset can be labeled as tracking and non tracking packets.

-    The Applcation utulizes Google Chrome, uBlock Origin and Docker.

 # Setup